- BSc (Hons) Horticulture

 - Certificate of Continuing Education in Professional Gardening (EVENINGS)

-Welcome to Higher Education Horticulture at Writtle College.
-If you are interested in growing plants, landscaping, plant science, ecology, garden history, or growing your own fruit and vegetables a Higher Education course at Writtle College could be the one for you.
+Our horticulture courses appeal to a wide range of people across the country.
+Many students have an interest in growing plants, landscaping, plant science, ecology, garden history, or growing fruit and vegetables.
 These awards cover a wide range of horticultural practices and skills needed in today's marketplace as well offering the opportunity to specialise in specific areas.

-Throughout the course you will have opportunities to engage with industry.
+Throughout their time with us, students have opportunities to engage with industry.
 Speakers from different sectors of the industry introduce students to the diversity of occupations available and the steps needed to enter particular fields.
 Students gain a great deal from these speakers and are often inspired to begin planning their future pathways within the diversity of the horticultural industry.
-Visits to a range of horticultural sites further enhance knowledge of the industry.
+Not only this, but students also visit a range of horticultural sites to further enhance knowledge of the industry.

 Other opportunities are outlined below.

 The Chelsea Flower ShowWrittle College has an excellent track record of exhibits at this prestigious international event.
-Various staff from the Higher Education and Further Education divisions have been involved in these exhibits along with student from both divisions.
+Staff from the Higher Education and Further Education divisions have been involved in these exhibits along with students from both divisions.

 Scholarships and CompetitionsWrittle students are encouraged to enter competitions and apply for scholarships available to those in horticulture.
 Students from both Higher Education and Further Education are encouraged to apply for bursaries from the two renowned organisations: the Geoff Hamilton New Gardeners Foundation and the David Colegrave Foundation (www.davidcolegravefoundation.org.uk).